openeuler-mirror/pkgship/doc/design/pkgship-dev-2.0.md

 ; The log level option value can only be as follows
 ; INFO DEBUG WARNING ERROR CRITICAL log_level=INFO

+; Maximum capacity of each file, the unit is byte, default is 30M max_bytes=31457280

+; Number of old logs to keep;default is 30
+backup_count=30

 [UWSGI]
 ; Operation log storage path